Introduction

 Decision trees/tables

-A popular way of capturing the complexity of conditional rules is to make use of decision trees or tables (they are not exactly the same thing, but for benefit of this blog we will use them in same category).
+A popular way of capturing the complexity of conditional rules is to make use of decision trees or tables (they are not exactly the same thing, but for the benefit of this blog we will use them in the same category).
 Decision trees are graphs that use a branching method to illustrate every possible outcome of a decision.
 There are several products on the market that offer rules engines based on decision trees/tables.
 Decision trees and decision tables are used in various fields and applications across different domains, such as finance where they can be used for credit scoring, risk assessment, and investment portfolio optimisation, or in healthcare, where they are often used in medical diagnosis systems to assist doctors in identifying diseases or conditions based on patient symptoms and medical history.

 To illustrate, let’s imagine we want to model a problem using decision trees with the following example: assume you are asked to create a rule from two input data sources (e.g. temperature and humidity).
 Each data source measurement is sampled in one of three states (e.g. low, medium and high).
 The final decision of the reasoning process is a TRUE/FALSE statement, that depends on these 2 inputs.